Priest who gave statement against rape accused Bishop found dead

 Also Read | Franco Mulakkal 'should be ashamed of himself', says Bishop's brother

-Father Kuriakose Kattuthara, 60, was found dead on Monday morning in his room at the Church.
+Father Kuriakose Kattuthara, 60, was found dead on Monday morning in his room at St Paul's Church in Dasuya town.

 While the family suspects foul play, the police are still ascertaining the actual cause of death.
 He did not have any major role as a witness but was one among the many 100 who were questioned in connection with the case against Bishop Franco.
+His family has filed a complaint alleging that he had feared for his life and had been attacked earlier.

 Also Read | Rape accused Franco Mulakkal gets rousing reception in Jalandhar